WTF Learning

 • Data augmentation applying various transformations to a dataset to increase diversity

-• Data distillation create a synthetic dataset that captures the essential knowledge of a larger dataset
+• Data distillation creates a synthetic dataset that captures the essential knowledge of a larger dataset

 Learning Problems

-• Representation learning learn a function that maps samples into an embedding space
+• Representation learning learns a function that maps samples into an embedding space

-• Metric learning learn a function that maps samples into an embedded space that preserve the samples’ dis/similarity
+• Metric learning `learns a function that maps samples into an embedded space that preserves the samples’ dis/similarity

-• Learning-To-Rank learn a function that maps samples into an embedded space that preserve the samples’ rankings
+• Learning-To-Rank learns a function that maps samples into an embedded space that preserves the samples' rankings.

-• Detection select true or false as the task's target
+• Detection selects true or false as the task's target

-• Classification select one of the classes as the task's target
+• Classification selects one of the classes as the task's target

-• Recognition detect (true of false) if sample matches a query target
+• Recognition detects (true or false) if sample matches a query target.

-• Retrieval return all samples that match a query target
+• Retrieval returns all samples that match a query target

 • Anomaly detection

-• Out-of-distribution detection detect instances not from distribution of training - data
+• Out-of-distribution detection detects instances not from distribution of training - data.

-• Open Set recognition detect test samples from classes unseen during training
+• Open Set recognition detects test samples from classes unseen during training.

-• Out-of-domain (OOD) generalization learn from one or multiple training domains, - to extract a domain-agnostic model which can be applied to an unseen domain
+• Out-of-domain (OOD) generalization learns from one or multiple training domains, - to extract a domain-agnostic model which can be applied to an unseen domain.

 Computer Vision Examples